-In this Privacy Statement the use of "we", "our" or "us" means HDI Global Specialty and Emergence, unless specified otherwise.
+In this Privacy Statement the use of "we", "our" or "us" means the Insurer and Emergence, unless specified otherwise.

 We are committed to protecting your privacy.

 We are bound by the obligations of the Privacy Act 1988 (Cth) and the Australian Privacy Principles.
 These set out basic standards relating to the collection, use, storage and disclosure of personal information.